david-d-an/VirbelaChallenges/Exercise1/Exercise1.Api/README.md

 <br>

 # Initial Data Set
 The database was seeded with initial data to enable basic testing.
+The staging database will have the exact dataset described below for Virbela.
-Please use the credentials in  to get started:
+Please use the credentials in the previous section to access the database via your DB management tool such as SQL Server Management Studio.

 <br>